-Born to a teenage mother who graduated from high school and a father who did not, Stokes is proudly working his way toward a bachelor’s degree in hospitality management from the Rosen College of Hospitality Management with a sports business management minor.
-He expects to graduate in May.
+Born to a teenage mother who graduated from high school and a father who did not, Stokes proudly worked his way toward a bachelor’s degree in hospitality management from the Rosen College of Hospitality Management with a sports business management minor.

 First-generation college students often rely on financial assistance to pay for higher education.
-UCF President John C. Hitt is a first-generation college student who stresses the importance of scholarships and access to education.
-Stokes appreciates the support he received and credits his mother with championing his education.
+During Stokes’ time at UCF, former President John C. Hitt was a first-generation college student who stressed the importance of scholarships and access to education.
+Stokes appreciates the support he received and credited his mother with championing his education.

-Aside from entertaining UCF fans and studying, Stokes volunteers his time as marketing director for Knight-Thon, organizer of UCF’s Miracle Network Dance Marathon, the largest student-run philanthropy.
+While he was a student Stokes also volunteered his time as marketing director for Knight-Thon, organizer of UCF’s Miracle Network Dance Marathon, the largest student-run philanthropy.
 The goal of the event is to educate, inspire and unite the UCF campus and community to provide ongoing support for Greater Orlando Children’s Miracle Network Hospitals, such as Arnold Palmer Hospital for Children.

 Rick Florsheim, an instructor at Rosen College, taught Stokes in his hospitality and tourism marketing class.

-“I remember him being an engaged student,” said Florsheim.
+“I remember him being an engaged student,” Florsheim says.
 “He was an active participant in class discussions and heavily involved in the group-marketing projects that were presented in class.
 He was very hands on.”

-“I love Orlando, and I am dedicating everything I do to giving back to the community that has given me so much opportunity and growth,” he said.
+“I love Orlando, and I am dedicating everything I do to giving back to the community that has given me so much opportunity and growth,” he says.